 What sets apart companies that are able to truly excel with their analytics implementations and those that struggle with issues such as adoption?
 I don’t hold all the answers, but during my numerous customer visits, I have noticed certain traits bubble to the top among the highest performing companies.
+It all starts with having a data-driven culture.

 1. Initiative is driven from the top